alisterscott/alisterscott.github.io/Automatede2eTesting/AllThingsTestingBrisbaneMeetup.md

+---
-# All Things Testing Brisbane Presentation
+title: All Things Testing Brisbane Presentation
+---

 ## 🎭 Playwright for Automated API and Web Testing 🎭